top of page

 • For some couples, their life stage as newlyweds, or parents of young children, or empty-nesters are a very important part of what makes them unique and special in the world, as well as bringing challenges at each life stage.

-• Other couples have varied gender or sexual identity experiences in understanding their relationship and self-definition.
+• Other couples have varied personal experiences in understanding their relationships and self-definition.

 There are cultural, family-level, and couple-level definitions of "who we are" as a couple.
 And the Hope Focused approach weaves that into the theory, techniques, discussion, and goals of the couples who work with us.